JaredMcB/DDRM/Journals/RJ_KSE_modred.md

 ```
 The goal will be to view this data on the "KSE_data_analyzer" notebook.

 It finished at about 3:29 PM.
 And seems not to have worked.
+So, I found a typo in the code, I had missed an instance of fft to be changed to ifft.
+I fixed it and checked it in a new notebook "KSE_data_gen_test".
+The data looked good.
+So, I just sent it to thelio as job 175 at Fri Dec  4 16:16:00 2020.